Yes, carpet is better for your health than a hard floor.

-A study performed by the German Asthma and Allergy Association (DAAB), shows that carpet is healthier for an allergic person than a smooth, hard floor covering.
-A carpet holds on to fine dust, so that it does not circulate through the air anymore and thus an allergic person is not bothered by it.
+A study performed by the German Asthma and Allergy Association (DAAB), shows that carpet is healthier for an allergic person than a hard floor covering.
+A carpet holds on to fine dust, so that it does not circulate through the air and thus does not bother the allergic person as much.

 House dust mite is everywhere and needs three elements to grow: nurture, moist and heat.
-These three elements are present on furniture (where you are seated) or in bed (where you sleep).
+These three elements are on a piece of furniture (where you sit) or in the bed (where you sleep).
 In carpet, the elements moist and heat are not present.
 House dust mite does not grow in carpet, but is present through air circulation.

-It is very important to vacuum clean your carpet thoroughly, preferably using an electricly driven brushing vacuum cleaner.
+It is very important that you vacuum your carpet properly, preferably with an electric powered brush vacuum cleaner.
 Such a vacuum cleaner brushes up the carpet poles and brushes captured dust and dirt loose so that it can be vacuumed.
 A vacuum cleaner with a flat mouth piece removes less dust and dirt from the carpet.

 Source: German Asthma and Allergy Association, June 2005